 Although this course will teach English grammar, punctuation, and style, you must be fluent in English and have a better-than-average spelling ability.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you’re encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you’re encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.